nextstrain/docs.nextstrain.org/src/tutorials/zika.rst

 Next steps
 ==========

--  Learn more about `Augur commands <https://docs.nextstrain.org/projects/augur/en/stable/index.html>`__.
+-  Learn more about :doc:`Augur commands <augur:index>`.
--  Learn more about `Auspice visualizations <https://docs.nextstrain.org/projects/auspice/en/stable/>`__.
+-  Learn more about :doc:`Auspice visualizations <auspice:index>`.
--  Fork the `Zika tutorial pathogen repository on GitHub <https://github.com/nextstrain/zika-tutorial>`__, modify the Snakefile to make your own pathogen build, and learn `how to contribute to nextstrain.org <../guides/share/community-builds>`__.
+-  Fork the `Zika tutorial pathogen repository on GitHub <https://github.com/nextstrain/zika-tutorial>`_, modify the Snakefile to make your own pathogen build, and learn :doc:`how to contribute to nextstrain.org </guides/share/community-builds>`.